Sinchana03/grocery_management/README.md

 -main.c: The main file containing the entry point of the program and the main logic.

--customer.c and customer.h: Files related to customer information handling(name,phone number, email).
+-customer.c, customer.csv and customer.h: Files related to customer information handling(name,phone number, email).

 -login.c and login.c:  Files related to login information(username and password).

--inventory.c and inventory.h: Files related to inventory management.
+-inventory.c, inventory.csv and inventory.h: Files related to inventory management.

 -linkedlist.c and linkedlist.h